Kourtney Kardashian's daughter hangs up on her after learning about engagement to Travis Barker

 - Travis BarkerAmerican drummer

-Kourtney Kardashian did not get the response she was hoping for during this week's episode of , when she shared the news of her recent engagement to Travis Barker with her kids.
-Kardashian has three children from a former relationship with Scott Disick.
-When Kardashian revealed the news to her daughter Penelope Disick over the phone, the child hung up.
+Kourtney Kardashian did not get the response she was hoping for during this week's episode of The Kardashians, when she shared the news of her recent engagement to Travis Barker with her kids.
+Kardashian has three children from her former relationship with Scott Disick.
+When Kardashian revealed the news to her daughter Penelope Disick over the phone, the child cried and then said, "Hang up" before she hung up.

 “Penelope took it hard,” Kardashian said.
 “I think it’s a big change for her.
 And even though she loves Travis, I think she doesn’t know what that means.
 You know, does that mean taking me away?”